Nikethanrv/bidder-tender-app/README.md

 # Tender Recommendation & AI Proposal Generator

 A full-stack application that recommends relevant tenders to registered bidders based on vector embeddings and automatically generates AI-powered bid proposals.
+NOTE: AI Proposal Maker module is functional; design/UI is basic, and some edge cases are not handled yet.
+Remaining modules and deployment will be completed in next iterations

 ## 🔹 Features